Art&Craft

 Traditional Japanese art at the Milan Furniture Fair

-The modern world with its automated techniques and major changes in construction and architecture are endangering Japanese woodworking traditions.
-This is why the craftsmen who followed are trying to adapt so that the tradition of woodworking does not disappear.
-It is the duty of the young descendants of traditional craftsmen's families.
+The modern world, with its automated techniques and major changes in construction and architecture, is endangering Japanese woodworking traditions.
+That's why the craftsmen are trying to adapt so that the woodworking tradition does not disappear.
+It is the duty of the young descendants of traditional crafts families.

-"Tradition can only survive through revolution", as Yuji Kuroda, the third generation of carpenters from Kuroda family.
-This family has adapted to the modern world and has made Kumiko's art known around the world, even being present at the Milan Furniture Fair.
+"Tradition can only survive through revolution", says Yuji Kuroda, the third generation of carpenters in Kuroda family.
+This family has adapted to the modern world and has gone on to make Kumiko art known throughout the world, even being present at the Milan Furniture Fair.

 About the author